YJIT - Yet Another Ruby JIT

 While YJIT options default to what we think would work well for most workloads, they might not necessarily be the best configuration for your application.
 This section covers tips on improving YJIT performance in case YJIT does not speed up your application in production.

-Increasing –yjit-exec-mem-size
+Increasing –yjit-mem-size

 Running workers as long as possible